maxwelljmckee/TheDemocracyProject/README.md

 - Users could then receive notifications of status-changes to the representatives and bills they follow.

 #### Honestly, the sky's the limit

+## Acknowledgements
+**ProPublica Congress API** || Without ProPublica this application would be impossible.
+Their congressional data API is the driver underneath all of the platform's static data assets.
+**Google Civic Information API** || Google Civics provides all of the image data that accompanies the representative data gathered from ProPublica API.
+**Animista** || Many thanks to Animista for their handy plug-and-play CSS animations.
+**Zip -> State Parsing Function** || Much thanks to Tony Brasunas for his zip-to-state parsing algorithm.